rubenarslan/codebook/README.md

 ```

 ## How to use
-A simple markdown document resulting in a codebook might look like this:
+A simple markdown document resulting in a codebook might look like this.

 ```yaml
 ---